 Instructions

-- Bring a large pot of salted water to a rolling boil.
-Add pasta shells, reduce to a low boil, and cook just until al dente (about 8 minutes).
-Drain, and cool immediately by running under cold water.
+- Bring a large pot of salted water to a boil.
+Add pasta shells and cook until al dente, per package instructions.
+Drain, then immediately run under cold water to stop cooking.

-- Stir together the Ricotta, spinach, ⅓ cup Parmesan cheese, egg, salt, parsley, basil, oregano, and pepper.
-Place in a piping bag or large zippered bag and snip the end off.
+- In a separate bowl, mix together the ricotta, spinach, ⅓ cup of Parmesan cheese, egg, salt, dried parsley, basil, oregano, and pepper.
+Transfer this mixture to a piping bag or a large zippered bag and cut off ½-inch at the end.

-- Top with remaining marinara sauce, mozzarella cheese, and 2 tablespoons Parmesan cheese.
-Bake for 30 minutes or until bubbly at the edges and cheese is melted.
-Serve.
+- Bake in the preheated oven for 30 minutes, or until the edges are bubbly and the cheese is melted.

 Video